typical-developers/goblox/README.md

-# Goblox
+# goblox
-Goblox is a Go library for accessing the Roblox Open Cloud API & Roblox Legacy API.
+Goblox is a Go library for accessing Roblox's Open Cloud & Legacy APIs.

 > [!CAUTION]
 > This library is still in development and is not considered stable.
 > If you want to contribute, feel free to open a PR.

-## Basic Usage
+## ☁️ Opencloud Basic Usage
 More in-depth documentation will be added sometime in the future.

 ### With API Key